About

 Rigpa in Ireland

-Here in Ireland, Rigpa has four city centres and a number of study groups, as well as being home to Dzogchen Beara, Rigpa’s retreat centre in West Cork.
+Here in Ireland, Rigpa has established a presence in four city centres (Athlone, Cork, Dublin and Limerick) and a number of study groups elsewhere, as well as being home to Dzogchen Beara, Rigpa’s retreat centre in West Cork.
 We offer a place where everyone, regardless of age, background, of all faiths or none, is welcome to come and explore the methods and techniques that come from the Buddhist tradition.

 Charitable Status

-Rigpa Ireland is on the journey to adoption of the Governance Code, a code of practice for good governance of community, voluntary and charitable organizations in Ireland.
+Rigpa Ireland has adopted the Code of Governance of the Charities Regulatory Authority, a code of practice for good governance of community, voluntary and charitable organizations in Ireland.

 Rigpa Moving Forward – Insights and Learnings from a Journey